 Sister Nivedita (1867 – 1911) Born in Ireland, Sister Nivedita moved to India after meeting Swami Vivekananda in London, 1895.
 In India, she was involved in social work and the cause of Indian independence.

 Annie Besant (1847 – 1933) Besant came to India because of her interest in Theosophy.
-She also campaigned for Indian independence and for a year was leader of the fledgling Indian National Congress in 1917.
+She also campaigned for Indian independence and for a year was the leader of the fledgeling Indian National Congress in 1917.

 Matangini Hazra (1870 – 1942) Hazra popularly known as “Gandhi Buri” was an Indian protester shot dead by the British Indian police in 1942.
 Hazra played a long role in the Indian independence movement.
 In 1942 the Quit India movement sought to take a police station in Midnapore district when she was shot carrying an Indian flag.